-The Woylie is a species of Bettong which has suffered a drastic population decline across almost all of its historical range over the last fifteen years, from an estimated 200,000 animals to now fewer than 15,000 individuals.
+The Woylie is a species of Bettong which has suffered a drastic population decline across almost all of its historical range over the last 15 years, from an estimated 200,000 animals to now fewer than 15,000 individuals.

-AWC protects almost 10% of the world’s remaining Woylie population, with important populations of Woylies living within predator-proof fenced areas on Karakamia, Scotia, Yookamurra and Mt Gibson sanctuaries.
+AWC protects almost 10 per cent of the world’s remaining Woylie population, with important populations of Woylies living within predator-proof fenced areas on Karakamia, Scotia, Yookamurra and Mt Gibson sanctuaries.
 The Karakamia population has the distinction of being the only population of Woylies in Western Australia that has not declined in recent years.
 AWC ecologists monitor populations of the Woylie on the four sanctuaries where it occurs.
 AWC contributes to the national Woylie Recovery Team, and facilitates a number of research projects that are investigating the causes of population decline.

 Predation by European foxes and more recently, feral cats, is the major cause of range contraction and decline of Woylie populations in Australia.
 In Western Australia, Woylies increased in distribution and abundance following large-scale fox-baiting during the 1980s.
-However, most populations have declined again in the last fifteen years – most likely due to predation by feral cats, although research is also being conducted into the potential role of disease in population decline.
+However, most populations have declined again in the last 15 years – most likely due to predation by feral cats, although research is also being conducted into the potential role of disease in population decline.
 In the past, extensive areas occupied by the Woylie were cleared for agriculture, and millions of Woylies and other bettongs were killed as agricultural pests or for the fur trade in the early 20th century.

 The Woylie has greyish-brown fur on the upperparts and flanks and pale grey fur on the underside.
 The tail is darkly coloured with a distinctive black brush at the end (hence the species’ common and scientific name).
-Adult males grow to 36 cm (head-body) and 1.8 kg.
+Adult males grow to 36 centimetres (head-body) and 1.8 kilograms.
 Females are slightly smaller than males, and breed continuously throughout the year, giving birth to one young (rarely two) at a time.
 A single female can produce up to three offspring per year, depending on environmental conditions.